 Purpose: The cohort program offers students a sequence of courses designed to build broad and deep understanding of leadership theory and practice.
 The group forms a learning community in which both professors and students co-construct the experience.

-Location: The cohort is based in Orono, but we do divide into smaller regional groups and “colleague consulting group” (CCG’s).
+Location: The cohort is based in Orono, but we do divide into smaller regional groups and then into “colleague consulting group” (CCG’s).
 Groups are formed geographically, so the exact locations are determined by the composition of the cohort.

 Benefits: Because the cohort goes through the classes in a sequence, you always know the course you need will be available.
 Professors get to know students better and design sessions to develop individual strengths.
 Students become a support network for one another.